galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Under which license is this plugin distributed?
 >
-> 3. Can you find the minified plugin code file we will need to download?
+> 3. Can you find the minified code file of this plugin?
 >

 ## Section 1 - Basic plugin setup